pywbem/pywbem/changes/noissue.37.fix.rst

-Fixed that when errors happen in 'WBEMListener.start()', the callback thread is cleaned up in all cases.
+Fixed that when errors happen in :meth:`pywbem.WBEMListener.start`, the callback thread is cleaned up in all cases.
 This also fixes long wait times for certain test cases in the listener unit test.